 YES.
 Your school must allow you to use restrooms and locker rooms that align with your gender identity.
 Vi If you desire more privacy and prefer to use a more private restroom or changing area, your school should accommodate that.
 But your school cannot force you to use a private restroom (such as in the nurse's office).

-Published September 2015 by the ACLU of California WWW.MYSCHOOLMYRIGHTS.COM i California Education Code §200-220 iii California Education Code §51930- §51939 iv California Education Code §51500 vi California Education Code §221.5(f))
+Published September 2015 by the ACLU of California WWW.MYSCHOOLMYRIGHTS.COM iii California Education Code §51930- §51939

+1 California Education Code §200-220

 11 California Education Code §51204.5 and §60040